softcoder/riprunner/README.md

 - Acquires your GPS co-ordinates to display a map from your location to the firehall which other members can view during a callout.
 - Displays a map from the Firehall to the Incident scene
 - Allows responders to indicate that they are responding to the call with the click of 1 button. (other responders are notified of each responder)
-- Allows responders to indicate that the call is completed or cancelled with the click of 1 button. (other responders are notified)
+- Allows responders to indicate that the call is coempleted or cancelled with the click of 1 button. (other responders are notified)
 - If you login during a live callout, you will receive the pager tones and live call information.

 System Requirements:
 --------------------
 - An email account that recieves Callout information during a 911 page (other trigger mechanisms can be easily supported, please contact using the details at the bottom of this page)
-- A service that periodically triggers the email polling (like cron) if your dispatch system is based off emails.
+- A Google App Engine account with one of our GAE apps published OR a service that periodically triggers the email polling (like cron) if your dispatch system is based off of emails.
 One free option (included in the source tree) is to use a google app engine (GAE) account to do the polling for you (see the googleae folder contents)
 - A webserver that can run PHP 5.x (such as Apache, IIS or NGinx)
 - A MySQL database to install the Rip Runner Schema and store the data
 - A Registered Account on an SMS Gateway Provider (Twilio (recommended),Sendhub,EzTexting,TextBelt)